dewittpe/pkgstr-and-ci/00-slides/talk.md

 ## Suggestions

 1. Use CV, even it is just you.

+     - Can be completely local or used in tandem with repository hosts.
-(Check EOA for and be careful about where you keep your data)
+     - Check EOA for and be careful about where you keep your data.

 2. Control who can contribute changes with or without human interaction:

      - Git: Limit the number of people who have push access to the master branch.
 Fork and merge requests for/from others.